VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_7_classes/notes.md

         b. array initialisation with few initialisers than the size of the array
         c.
 T(), explicit call for value initialisation like std::string(), std::vector<T> tvec(10) - 10 elements of type
            T will be value intialised
+        d. for value initialisation to work, there should be constructor which takes the value_type as its parameter or else it won't work.
 ### constructor initialiser
     int num = 10;  -- initialisation of num, num is alloted memory, and value 10 is writen at the same moment int foo;       -- declaration of foo, foo is alloted memory, and default initialised